h0rhay/coastalsocial.co.uk/src/pages/index.md

         isFW: true
         feature_padding_vert: small
       - title: Coaching
+        subtitle: >-
-        subtitle: 'Follow in my footsteps and I can show you how to make the most out of social media marketing.'
+          Follow in my footsteps and I can show you how to make the most out of social media marketing.
         content: >-
           Do you find navigating Facebook Ads Manager a nightmare?
 Is campaign analysis something you constantly put off?
 Do you want to work with someone who knows what they’re doing?
 To plan out a campaign strategy that really starts to do what you want it to for your business?
         actions:
           - label: Learn More
             url: /coaching